AcademiesJournal/journal_ghost_theme/README.md

 The process for using this theme on windows and running it can be found in [this](https://www.youtube.com/watch?v=nWpti1YQ2Tw) video.

-# Changes

-General changes can be found in the wiki section of this repository.

 # Copyright & License

 [MIT license](LICENSE).